Introduction

 Copy code

-This preprocesses the user creation task and would be faster indeed if we only had the user creation task.
-But in our case, we also have a task to configure authorized SSH keys for all users.
-In this authorized key task, we would now need to iterate once more, as it is not being done on the import statement.
-Iterating over the users twice, precalculated, will actually cost more time than doing this once during runtime (depending on the size of the runtime), and thus include_tasks is faster in this situation, and our tasks are optimized for efficiency.
+This preprocesses the user creation task and would indeed be faster if we only had that task.
+However, in our case, we also have a task to configure authorized SSH keys for all users.
+In that authorized key task, we would have to iterate again, because this does not happen with the import statement.
+Iterating twice over the users, pre-calculated, ultimately takes more time than doing this once during runtime (depending on the size of the runtime).
+Therefore, include_tasks is faster in this situation and our tasks are optimized for efficiency.

 ---